 1. Medication – Some medications, particularly classic antidepressant supplements and drugs, can cause mania.
 Additional drugs that can trigger mania or hypomania, include caffeine, appetite suppressants, cold medicines, thyroid medication and corticosteroids.

-4. Seasonal changes – Episodes frequently follow a seasonal pattern.
-Mania is more common during the summer, and major depression more common during the winter, spring and autumn.
+4. Seasonal changes: Episodes frequently follow a seasonal pattern.
+Mania is more common during the summer.
+Major depression is more common during the winter, spring and autumn.

 Bipolar Disorder and Me: A Personal Tale

 Speaking from experience, one of the greatest challenges when it comes to dealing with psychiatric disorders is a lack of awareness.

 More often than not, people who have the condition are unaware of their mental health status, as are those around them.

 This means that often sufferers do NOT get the help they need to lead a fully functional life.